 Miriam’s Kitchen: Provides access to housing, meals and social services for the homeless.
 Miriam’s Kitchen served more than 75,000 meals made from scratch last year and is continuing to serve people through the coronavirus pandemic.
 Donations can be made here.

 Bread for the City: Provides medical care, social services, food, clothing and legal help to low-income families in the District.
-The nonprofit is stocking up on food and medical supplies to help people who will be laid off or lose income due to mass business closures.
+The nonprofit is stocking up on food and medical supplies to help people suffering income losses and unemployment.
 Donates are accepted here.

 We Are Family Senior Outreach Network: Connects with seniors to provide services, companionship and help with grocery deliveries.
 The group is working to bring necessities and food to low-income, older adults in the District who need to stay home during the crisis.
 Information on how to get involved is available here.

 Manna Food Center: One of the largest food banks serving Montgomery County, Md.
 The organization has been working with Montgomery County Public Schools to provide meals for children 18 and younger.
+It is also providing weekend food bags at multiple sites.
 Manna lists several ways to help here.

 New Hope Housing: One of the largest and oldest providers of shelter beds in Northern Virginia.
 The organization is accepting donations of clothes, cleaning products, food and items for entertainment in addition to monetary donations.
 Information on how to give is here.